Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Preliminaries

-For a subset$F'\subseteq F$, $F'$ is said to be consistent, if for any $p\in[1,n]$ and $q\in [1,m]$, there exists $i$ such that $F_i\in F'$ and $\mathbf{B}_i[m(p-1)+q]=1$ hold.
-Using this, CWC removes irrelevant features from $F$ to construct a minimal consistent feature set\footnote{ Finding a smallest consistent feature set is clearly NP-hard due to an obvious reduction from the minimum set cover. }.
+For a subset $F'\subseteq F$, $F'$ is said to be consistent, if for any $p\in[1,n]$ and $q\in [1,m]$, there exists $i$ such that $F_i\in F'$ and $\mathbf{B}_i[m(p-1)+q]=1$ hold.
+CWC uses this to remove irrelevant features from $F$ in order to build a minimal consistent feature set\footnote{ Finding a smallest consistent feature set is clearly NP-hard due to an obvious reduction from the minimum set cover. }.